How Ralph Wiggum makes Claude way better at coding

 Is it worth the hype?

-Here's my honest take: Ralph Wiggum isn't going to replace developers, but it's genuinely changing how I approach certain types of projects.
+Here's the honest take: Ralph Wiggum isn't going to replace developers, but it's genuinely changing how to approach certain types of projects.

 For CRUD applications, API backends, and data processing pipelines, it's incredibly effective.
-I'm spending way less time on boilerplate and architectural decisions, which means more time on the interesting problems.
+Less time goes to boilerplate and architectural decisions, which means more time on the interesting problems.

 For creative or highly specialized work, it's more like having a really good junior developer - helpful for implementation, but you still need to provide the vision and handle the tricky bits.